bytefish/TinyDgraphClient/README.md

 // Create a Mutation:
 var mutation = new Mutation();

-// Create NQuads Triples to add to the mutation: var nquads = new List<NQuad>();
+// Create NQuads to add to the mutation: var nquads = new List<NQuad>();

 nquads.Add(new NQuad { Subject = "subject", Predicate = "predicate", ObjectValue = new Value { StrVal = "value" } });